 The entire space is roughly 1,500 square feet.

 You may have noticed that I don’t have a toy room, a space I used to consider a necessity of the modern family, especially when my kids were younger.
 I remember visiting friends’ homes for play dates and being ushered into rooms filled with bin after bin of toys.
 I always left feeling cheated, and returned to my cramped abode ever more frustrated at the kid clutter breeding in my living room.

-But since embracing minimalism, I’ve come to question the toy room trend.
+But since embracing simplicity, I’ve come to question the toy room trend.

 My house was built in the 1930s, a time when most people didn’t even consider building rooms for their kids’ toys.
 (Historians believe they may have called the toy-housing facilities “bedrooms.”
 Further research is needed.)